 When you go with io it’s a great way to cut down on how much you take, while still making sure you’ve got what you need out there, especially if the weather dishes up something unexpected.

 Our collections are mostly divided by fit.
 We don’t do inferior merino blends, everything we do is merino-rich, using the best quality, most comfortable merino fabrics.
-We have one fabric that is 45% merino because we blended it with plant fibre to make it even lighter, but everything else is 70+% merino so you get the full thermal and high performance properties of merino.
-No cheap blends so we save money and you get ripped off.
+We have one fabric that is 45% merino because we blended it with plant fibre to make it even lighter and perfect for warm weather, but everything else is 70+% merino so you get the full thermal and high performance properties of merino.
+No cheap blends so that we can save money and you get ripped off.
 Just the real deal.

 If you want something that fits tight against your body, go for our Altitude Range. if you want a streamlined sporty fit, but not quite so huggy, go for the Ultra.
 And if you’re thinking you’d like something with a bit more room, go for the Universal range which is still a high performance range (and made from the exact same fabric as our Ultra range!) but with a more casual fit.